wp-plugins/favicon-by-realfavicongenerator/README.txt

 2. Search for 'Favicon by RealFaviconGenerator'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
-5. Navigate to the 'Favicon' entry in the Settings menu
+5. Navigate to the 'Favicon' entry in the Appearance menu
 6. Select a master picture from the Media Library (optional)
 7. Click the 'Generate Favicon' button and follow the instructions.